spacelift-io/user-documentation/docs/product/refund-policy.md

 ## FINAL PROVISIONS

-The current version of the Policy is available at [https://docs.spacelift.io/product/refund-policy](https://docs.spacelift.io/product/refund-policy)
+The current version of the Policy is available [here](./refund-policy.md)

 This Policy is valid from 1st November 2021.